IanWells2000/canvas/README.md

 #grabcourse.py imports the canvas api then with local settings looks up nominated course and returns the full course name and term.

 #canvascourselistofusers.py imports the canvas api then with local settings looks up nominated course and returns paginated list of users.

+#grabuser.py imports the canvas api then with local settings looks up nominated user and confirms user name and sis_login_id.
+Then creates a paginated list of all courses for that user with course_id.